lucas-munoz1/lucas-munoz1.github.io/README.md

 VISUAL PLACEHOLDER: AUTO LABELING GIF SPLIT – ONE SIDE SHOWING LABELING – OTHER SHOWING TERMINAL OUTPUT

-#### NER - Conclusion
+#### Model Training & Evaluation
+This model was iteratively trained using SpaCy's NER component, and after consistently refining the annotations, the final model achieved the following metrics:
+  - Precision: 0.895
+  - Recall: 0.917
+  - F-score: 0.906

+VISUAL PLACEHOLDER: TABLE DISPLAYING CHANGES IN PERFORMANCE OVER TIME

 My goal was to develop a model with an F-score above 0.9.
 Through iterative training and refinement, I successfully created an NER model that met this benchmark, achieving an F-score of 0.906.
 This model now serves as a foundational component for organizing and analyzing product titles.
+Throughout the course of training this model, I learned valuable lessons, usually the hard way.
+For instance, I did not preprocess the data before annotation, which led to frustrating errors, such as SpaCy failing when it encountered emojis.
+I made sure to keep these types of lessons in mind as I continued devloping this engine.

 ### Sentiment Analysis with SpaCy
 The second model I developed was a sentiment analysis model using SpaCy's textcat component to classify customer review subtitles as positive, neutral, or negative.
 I opted to use review subtitles instead